Powers-Brissova-Research-Group/FFIND/documentation/gitflow-documentation.md

 ...This creates a new branch named `feature-name` and switches to it from `development`
 3. Make you changes and commit
-...Here is where you do all the development and make your commits
+...Here is where you do all the development and make your commits ...`git add <files>`
+...`git push origin feature-name`
-4. Merge back with development:
+4. Once you are done coding, merge back with development:
 ...Go back and checkout `development`: `git checkout development` ...Merge in changes from `feature-name`: `git merge feature-name`
 5. Push changes to GitHub: